micro-os-plus/utils-lists-xpack/tests/README.md

 - `platform-qemu-riscv-rv64imafdc` - run the tests as fully semihosted RISC-V RV32IMAFDC applications on a QEMU `virt` emulated board

-The tests are performed on GNU/Linux, macOS and Windows.
+The tests are performed on GNU/Linux (Intel and Arm), macOS (Intel and Apple Silicon) and Windows.

-Exactly the same source files are used on all platforms, without changes.
+The build configurations use exactly the same source files on all platforms, without changes.

 ## Toolchains

-To check source code portability, the builds are repeated with multiple toolchains, even with multiple versions of the same toolchain.
+To improve source code portability, the builds are repeated with multiple toolchains, even with multiple versions of the same toolchain.

 The following toolchains are used: